 If your lender reports to the credit bureaus, then every payment that you make on your installment loan gets recorded on your credit report.
 That’s important, because your payment history is actually the single largest factor in determining your FICO score, making up 35% of the total.
 This means that any on-time payments you make on your bad credit installment loan are actually helping your score!

 Now, this isn’t really a good enough reason on its own to refinance your loan.
 However, it’s not for nothing if each additional payment you make translates to another positive mark on your credit report.
 If your score improves enough, you could even graduate to more affordable loans and credit cards in the future!
 At the very least, it’s something to seriously consider.

 In the end, whether or not you should refinance your installment loan is going to come down to your individual financial situation.
 The best you can do is take all these factors into account, triple-check all your math, and make the most informed decision possible.

 Want to steer clear of bad credit loans?
 Well, you’re going to need good credit!
-To learn more about how you can fix your credit score, check out these related posts and articles from OppLoans:

 The information contained herein is provided for free and is to be used for educational and informational purposes only.
 We are not a credit repair organization as defined under federal or state law and we do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit.
 Articles provided in connection with this blog are general in nature, provided for informational purposes only and are not a substitute for individualized professional advice.
 We make no representation that we will improve or attempt to improve your credit record, history, or rating through the use of the resources provided through the OppLoans blog.